iamhasanimam/DevOps-Fundamentals/Nginx/README.md

 ### Using Nginx as web server

-A web server is a softyare that serve static files (liek .html .css .js .png) over http.
+A web server is a software that serves static files (like .html .css .js .png) over http.

 When we visit our website the server send response with these files